mallgroup/mpapi-client-php/doc/Deliveries/GENERAL_DELIVERIES.md

 #### Detail of one predefined delivery:
 **GET**
-This method shown detail data about selected predefined delivery method.
+This method shows detail data about selected predefined delivery method.
 ```
 <?php
 ...